Interview answer drill

 • Use a proven library (for example fast-deep-equal) when deep equality must be reliable and fast.

-• In tests, include edge cases: NaN, dates, arrays, and circular references.
+• In tests, include edge cases: NaN, dates, arrays, functions, and circular references.

 Practical scenario